Organizer—Ohio, Department of Organizing and Services

 The American Association of University Professors (AAUP) is seeking qualified interns or externs for summer or the academic year.
-The AAUP is a national organization founded in 1915 that is active in areas including intellectual freedom, due process, professional ethics, and university governance.
-Membership is about 46,000 faculty members and scholars from all disciplines.

-The intern and extern positions will be in a legal department currently staffed with 2 lawyers and 1 paralegal and involves significant in-house legal and other support work for the Association.
+The intern and extern positions will be in a legal department currently staffed with two lawyers and one paralegal and involves significant in-house legal and other support work for the Association.
 The legal office files amicus briefs in higher education cases of national significance, provides legal information on a wide range of issues to staff and members all over the country, and acts as a resource on higher education issues.
 Staff and volunteer lawyers are experts in such areas as academic freedom, discrimination, affirmative action, intellectual property, and employment.
 Interns and externs can expect to be asked to research and write on a variety of legal issues including First Amendment, higher education, collective bargaining, election, tax, labor, personnel, financial, and contract issues.

 Qualified applicants will possess excellent analytical skills

 strong writing and research skills

 interest in higher education issues